acdebarros/resippy/README.md

 # resippy
 A CLI recipe app for the homehold.

+This was a pet project I used to test out my Python skills in coding CLI programs.
+It's meant to be used by myself and my roommates to keep track of recipes, our meal plan, and our personal feelings about each dish we make.
+It's pretty customized to my specific household/needs, but you can always play around with it to make it fit your household!

 ### Usage